jcgloria/jcgloria.github.io/content/posts/aws_simple_fargate.md

 # Terraform

-1. Create a `main.tf` file with the following content
+1. Create a `main.tf` file with the following resources:
 ```terraform
 terraform {
   required_providers {